bpulito/patient-admission-agent/README.md

 Note that the two tools are integrated into the assistant and agent via OpenAPI scripts also included in this repo.

 ## Design Details
-Go to the [patient-admission-challenge.pdf](./patient-admission-challenge.pdf) to go deeper on all the details about the project.
+Download the [patient-admission-challenge.pdf](./patient-admission-challenge.pdf) to lean more about what was implemented.
 That slide deck includes:
 - Technical overview
 - Architectural drawings
 - Flow diagrams